 Financial services globally are heavily regulated by regulated bodies.
 The number one concern of the government about FinTech companies is the growing rate of fraud.
 Over the years, FinTechs have achieved incredible growth and flexibility.
-They can launch new services quickly, focus on scalability and adapt fast.
+They can launch new services quickly, focus on scalability, and adapt fast.
 Although, the rapid growth of FinTechs doesn’t come without its challenges.
-As technology is added into the finance sector, regulatory bodies have implemented stricter regulations.
+As technology is added to the finance sector, regulatory bodies have implemented stricter regulations.
 Let’s take a look at what these regulatory challenges are for the present state of FinTechs.

 Major KYC/AML Regulations for FinTechs in 2022

 In many regions, the FinTech sector was unregulated a couple of years ago and became the ground zero for scams and frauds.
 Because the FinTech industry is so vast, it impacts several industries and the authorities can’t develop a single approach to the problems.